Skip to content

 [--log-level {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}]

-Evaluating the repeatability of a Reconstruction & Quantification (R&Q) pipeline is made as follows:
+Evaluating the robustness of a task from the Reconstruction & Quantification (R&Q) pipeline is made as follows:

-1. duplicate the selected scan dataset in a temporary folder (and clean it from previous R&Q if necessary)
+1. copy the selected scan dataset in a temporary database (and clean it from previous R&Q if necessary)

-2. run the R&Q pipeline up to the previous task of the selected task to evaluate, if any
+2. run the R&Q pipeline up to the upstream task of the task to evaluate, if any upstream task exist

-4. run the task to evaluate for each replicated dataset
+4. run the task to evaluate on each replicated scan dataset

-5. compare the directories of the task to evaluate pair by pair
+5. compare the directories and files of the task to evaluate pair by pair

-6. apply the comparison metrics for the task to evaluate, as defined in `robustness_evaluation.json`
+6. use the comparison metrics for the task to evaluate, as defined in `robustness_evaluation.json`

 Please note that:

-- It is possible to create fully independent repetitions by running the whole R&Q pipeline using `-f`.
+- it is possible to create fully independent repetitions by running the whole R&Q pipeline on each scan dataset using the `--full-pipe` option (or the shorter `-f`).

 1. create an output directory